Looking for answers to questions regarding demolition in New York? You've come to the right place.

 - If there is NO asbestos — the applicant submits a Department of Environmental Protection issued ACP 5, or a DOB-issued Asbestos Exemption Certification Letter (ASB 4 Form).

-STEP 5: Submit paperwork to the Building Enforcement Safety Team.
+Step 5: Submit paperwork to the Construction Safety Enforcement Unit.

-Upon paying the appropriate filing fee, your contractor submits an Application for Inspection Prior to Demolition (Pre-Demolition Report) to the Building Enforcement Safety Team (BEST), which reviews the application and enters it into a demolition spreadsheet.
+Upon paying the appropriate filing fee, your contractor submits an Application for Inspection Prior to Demolition (Pre-Demolition Report) to the Construction Safety Enforcement Unit (CSEU), which reviews the application and enters it into a demolition spreadsheet.

-After submitting the initial paperwork to the appropriate Borough Office and to BEST, the demolition contractor must also schedule a pre-demolition inspection with BEST.
+After submitting the initial paperwork to the appropriate Borough Office and to the Construction Safety Enforcement Unit, the demolition contractor must also schedule a pre-demolition inspection with CSEU.

 The inspection is done in order to: